 Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Georgia, Greece, Hungary, Kosovo, Macedonia, Moldova, Montenegro, Poland, Romania, Serbia, Slovakia, Slovenia, Turkey and Ukraine.

 The IFMGA training is highly competitive and strict.
-Just to mention an example, out of 70 candidates from Eastern Europe who took the entry test, only 18 met the prerequisites and were able to continue and currently only 14 are IFMGA Aspirant Mountain Guides taking the final exam to be IFMGA fully qualified guides in June 2018 in Chamonix.
+Just to mention an example, out of 70 candidates from Eastern Europe who took the entry test, only 18 met the prerequisites and were able to continue.
+Currently, only 14 IFMGA Aspirant Mountain Guides will the final exam to become fully qualified IFMGA guides in June 2018 in Chamonix.

 For local guides & the mountain guiding community

-Giving aspiring guides the access to an internationally-recognized training is an opportunity to raise the standards in terms of professionalism and safety.
-It will also contribute to a better understanding of the profession of mountain guide in the region.
+Giving aspiring guides access to an internationally-recognized training course is an opportunity to raise the standards in terms of professionalism and safety.
+It will also contribute to a better understanding of the mountain guide profession in the region.

-A multinational association like the EEMGA allows aspiring guides to join the IFMGA training at a more accessible cost.
+A multinational association like the EEMGA allows aspiring guides to join IFMGA training at a more accessible cost.
 “Running a training program for a small group is too expensive ―says Cosmin―.
-As much people are in the program, the cost per participant is lower”.
+With more people in the program, the cost per participant is lower”.